alibabacloud-howto/microservices-with-kubernetes/README.md

     Please note that the value of the annotation certmanager&#46;k8s&#46;io/issuer-name is changed to *letsencrypt*.

     After all, you can access to the website with HTTPS on your browser with your domain.
 For example, https://frontend-app.microservices.yyyyy.example.com/.
-If you can see the website, it works with HTTPS!
+Please note that the *istio-ingressgateway* Pod in Istio may [use the cache of previous certificate](https://github.com/istio/istio/issues/7479) and the new certificate won't be affected.
+If so, because we don't have previlidge to remount, please delete the Pod and make Isito to create new one.

+    ```sh
+    # Check the mount is not updated
+    kubectl exec -it -n istio-system $(kubectl -n istio-system get pods -l istio=ingressgateway -o jsonpath='{.items[0].metadata.name}') -- ls -al /etc/istio/ingressgateway-certs

+    # Delete the Pod to make Istio create new one
+    kubectl -n istio-system delete pod $(kubectl -n istio-system get pods -l istio=ingressgateway -o jsonpath='{.items[0].metadata.name}')

+    # Verify the mount is updated
+    kubectl exec -it -n istio-system $(kubectl -n istio-system get pods -l istio=ingressgateway -o jsonpath='{.items[0].metadata.name}') -- ls -al /etc/istio/ingressgateway-certs
+    ```

     ![images/https_browser_valid_cert_mixed_content.png](images/https_browser_valid_cert_mixed_content.png)